 The Porter escape is a little plastic gadget that you insert in the hole of an inner cover.
 Then you take this modified inner cover, place it below the supers, and wait for the bees to leave.
 Be prepared to wait for a really long time.
 Start reading War and Peace.
 Better yet, write a sequel.
 Your bees will probably die before they decide to squeeze through that thing.

 Some people say that you can take an inner cover and modify it to hold about six Porters.
-This, I’m told, works much better.
+I’ve heard this works much better.
 But after you buy a cover and six Porters, you have spent more money than the cost of a really nice triangle escape board—which works like a dream.

 Although the triangle escape board works under the same principle, it is somehow more comfortable for the bees.
 I leave it on only one night.
-By the next day there is never more than five or six bees left in the supers.
+By the next day, there are never more than five or six bees left in the supers.
 Sometimes there are none.
 After years of using this thing, I wouldn’t do it any other way.

 Here are some additional considerations for using escape boards of any type:

 - Make sure there is space below the escape board for the bees to go.
-If the hive is really crowded, you may want to add an empty super below the escape board.
+With a crowded hive, you may want to add an empty super (with frames) below the escape board.

 - If there is any brood in the supers, the bees will stay with it.
 To get completely empty supers, make sure they contain no brood.